-The study sample consisted from patients with clinically manifest, chronic congestive heart failure, examined in the course of EuroHeart Failure survey.
-Selection criteria and standard examination protocol of this multicentric program were in detail described elsewhere (Cleland el al 2000, Rosolova el al 2005).
+The study sample consisted of patients with clinically manifest, chronic congestive heart failure, examined within the frame of EuroHeart Failure survey.
+Selection criteria and standard examination protocol of this multicentric program were in detail described elsewhere (Cleland et al. 2000, Rosolová et al. 2005).
 Briefly, patients consecutively hospitalized during a timespan of 12 months for congestive heart failure or at discharge treated for this condition, were selected.
-Only patients from the Pilsen center of EuroHeart Failure survey were included into the present analysis (they represents about 30% of the Czech sample of EuroHeart Failure survey).
-Patients with free thyroxin concentration outside normal limits (9-22pmol/L) and /or on thyrostatics or L-thyroxin substitution were excluded.
+Only patients from the Pilsen center of EuroHeart Failure survey were included into the present analysis (they represent about 30 % of the Czech sample of EuroHeart Failure survey).
+Patients with free thyroxin concentration outside normal limits (9-22 pmol/l) and/or on thyrostatics or L-thyroxin substitution were excluded.
 Information of personal and demographic characteristics, personal and family history of coronary heart disease, life-style and current pharmacotherapy were obtained at interview.
-Following standardized examinations were performed: Height and weight were measured in light indoor clothes without shoes using SECA 707 scales and measuring stick.
-Blood pressure was measured twice in the sitting position on the right arm, using standard mercury sphygmomanometers, with precision of 2mm of mercury.
+Following standardized examinations were performed.
+Height and weight were measured in light indoor clothes without shoes using SECA 707 scales and measuring stick.
+Blood pressure was measured twice in the sitting position on the right arm, using standard mercury sphygmomanometer, with a precision of 2 mm Hg.
 All used devices (i.e. scale and sphygmomanometer) were calibrated at the start of survey using appropriate standard procedures and by manufacturer reference.
-Venous blood samples were drawn after minimally 12 hour overnight fast.
-Estimation of total, HDL and LDL cholesterol as well as triglycerides and glycaemia was done in fresh blood specimens by use of commercial kits (Unimate, Roche Diagnostics, Manheim, Germany) on Cobas Mira S Autoanalyser (Roche Diagnostics).
-Blood concentrations of thyroid stimulating hormone (TSH), FT4, total homocysteine (tHcy) and B-type natriuretic peptide (BNP) were estimated from frozen specimens (-80° C) by use of commercial FPIA kits (Abbott Diagnostics , Wiesbaden, Germany) on AxSYM analyser.
-Intra-individual variability of these estimations was less than 2%.
-N-terminal pro-BNP (NT-proBNP) wase estimated using ELISA by commercial kits (Biomedica, Vienna, Austria), with coefficients of variation less than 6%.
-For statistic evaluation STRATA 6 software was used.
+Venous blood samples were drawn after minimally 12 h overnight fast.
+Total, HDL and LDL cholesterol as well as triglycerides and glycemia were determined in fresh blood specimens by commercial kits (Unimate, Roche Diagnostics, Manheim, Germany) on Cobas Mira S Autoanalyser (Roche Diagnostics).
+Blood concentrations of thyroid stimulating hormone (TSH), FT4, total homocysteine (tHcy) and B-type natriuretic peptide (BNP) were estimated from frozen specimens (-80 °C) by commercial FPIA kits (Abbott Diagnostics, Wiesbaden, Germany) on AxSYM analyzer.
+Intra-individual variability of these estimations was less than 2 %.
+N-terminal pro-BNP (NT-proBNP) was estimated using ELISA commercial kits (Biomedica, Vienna, Austria), with coefficients of variation less than 6 %.
+For statistical evaluation STRATA 6 software was used.
 Mann-Whitney U test, Spearman correlation, Fisher Chi square and multiple logistic regression were calculated when necessary.
 All procedures were done according to Good Clinical Practice regulation and were approved by the local Ethical Committee.
-The Informed consent was obtained from all subjects and all personal data were stored under the provisions of the Czech Data Protection Act.
+The informed consent was obtained from all subjects and all personal data were stored under the provisions of the Czech Data Protection Act.